 Pyrrolizidine Alkaloid Toxicity

 Pyrrolizidine alkaloid toxicity most commonly is a chronic, progressive hepatopathy, but acute intoxication can occur. (see Pyrrolizidine Alkaloidosis.)

 Kleingrass (Panicum coloratum) can produce toxicosis in horses and ruminants.
 Kleingrass toxicosis is a problem in the southwestern USA from late spring to early fall.
 Young growing plants are most hazardous because of their high sapogenin content, believed to be the toxic principle.
 A similar syndrome is seen in horses in the eastern USA grazing pasture or fed hay containing high concentrations of fall Panicum.

 Clinical signs include icterus, photosensitivity, intermittent colic and fever, weight loss, and hepatic encephalopathy.
 Photosensitivity may develop around the coronary band and cause lameness.
 Lesions include hepatic and portal fibrosis and biliary hyperplasia.
-GGT, bilirubin, and blood ammonia levels are increased.
+Bilirubin, γ-glutamyl transpeptidase or transferase (GGT), and blood ammonia concentrations are increased.
 Sheep with photosensitivity caused by kleingrass ingestion commonly have a crystalline material in the bile ducts, canaliculi, and macrophages.